-It’s hardly surprising that ‘staycation’ became one of the buzzwords for 2020 – its usage has grown by 380 per cent since last March, according to the OED, and still climbing.
+It’s hardly surprising that ‘staycation’ became one of the buzzwords for 2020 – its usage has grown by 380 per cent since last March of last year, according to the OED, and is still climbing.
 For the uninitiated, it means holidaying in your home country, instead of going abroad, or just going on day trips based from home.
-Back in January, health secretary Matt Hancock set an example by announcing he’d already booked his holiday in Cornwall and wanted the rest of the country to enjoy ‘a great British summer’ too.
+Back in January 2021, the then-health secretary Matt Hancock set an example by announcing he’d already booked his holiday in Cornwall and wanted the rest of the country to enjoy ‘a great British summer’ too.

 But what if you’ve already bagged all the Scottish munros, conquered Snowdon and are sick of rainy trips to the seaside?
 Don’t worry, agritourism is the answer.
 A fast-growing niche of the staycation industry, set to change the landscape of home-grown holidays, it’s the Brit version of agriturismo, the rustic farm stays you used to book in Tuscany or Provence for a week or two of sun-baked rural bliss, soaked in great wine and locally sourced, home-cooked food.